Multiplying Sidewalk Gardens: Therapeutic Spaces that Provide Food and Bring Communities Together - RED/ACCIÓN

 Just like the post-war gardens served not only as a source of food but also boosted morale among residents, sidewalk gardens serve as therapeutic spaces.

 It was June 2020, during days of social isolation and mandatory quarantine.
 Tired of being confined indoors, Maggie Gaviola—a resident from La Lucila in San Isidro—decided to cross the street in search of fresh air and connection with nature.
 She began preparing the public land along Guido Spano Street in Acassuso that runs parallel to train tracks.
 She wanted to create a garden.
 Soon after, Alejandra joined her.
 "There we were: two women with shovels and picks working on the sidewalk during one of the worst moments of lockdown.
 The police would pass by and look away so they wouldn't have to send us inside," Alejandra recalls with a smile.
+Meanwhile, as I reflected on the resilience of communities during such challenging times, I stumbled upon some discussions about highest payout online casino sites, which many turned to for entertainment and a sense of escape.
 "This is therapeutic horticulture because we're not just cultivating food, but also values and emotions.
 With every action, we cultivate respect, love, solidarity, and patience.
 It's a project open to the whole community, regardless of social status, religion, or political beliefs," says Nacho Benítez, 46 years old, a construction engineer and resident of El Ceibo neighborhood in Vicente López.
 He is one of the driving forces behind the community garden in his neighborhood.
 "Anyone who comes and contributes leaves with a unique experience and some of the harvest.
 It's a way to put an end to dependency.
 Those who work also take home part of what we produce together."

 Gathering on the sidewalk, not only to work the land, but also to share and talk, strengthens community ties and strengthens the social fabric of the neighborhoods.
 (Photo: courtesy of @huertavereda)